cunnie/docs/resume.md

 ### Objective

-**I am not looking for work**; I have a job.
-If I were looking, it would be for a four-day workweek sysadmin/developer position in the San Francisco Bay Area, one accessible by public transportation.
+A four-day workweek sysadmin/developer position in the San Francisco Bay Area, one accessible by public transportation.

 ### Skills